-• Any staff member may, in an acute situation, take whatever reasonable action is deemed necessary as a safety precaution.
-If necessary the staff member may arrange for Security to be contacted.
+- Any staff member may, in an acute situation, take whatever reasonable action is deemed necessary as a safety precaution.
+If necessary the staff member may arrange for Security to be contacted. - Where necessary the Headmaster may summarily expel a student whose actions are of extreme danger to other students and/or staff or illegal. - When the student is under the age of 18 years, it may be appropriate to contact his/her parents or guardian in line with Duty of Care guidelines as outlined under Standard 5 of the ESOS requirements.

-- Where necessary the Headmaster may summarily expel a student whose actions are of extreme danger to other students and/or staff. - When the student is under the age of 18 years, it may be appropriate to contact his/her parents or guardian in line with Duty of Care guidelines as outlined under Standard 5 of the ESOS requirements. - International students who are suspended or cancelled in accordance with this procedure are in danger of having their student visa revoked.
-Consultation must occur with Student Services and the student before any suspension action is invoked. - Possible alternative penalties commensurate with the severity of the misconduct may be imposed such as exclusions as per the 014-PP-MGS Deferring Suspending or Cancelling Student Enrolment Policy.
+- International students who are suspended or cancelled in accordance with this procedure are in danger of having their student visa revoked.
+Consultation must occur with the Director of Welfare and Operations or Director of Curriculum and Compliance, Student Services and the student before any suspension action is invoked. - Possible alternative penalties commensurate with the severity of the misconduct may be imposed such as exclusions as per the 014-PP-MGS Deferring Suspending or Cancelling Student Enrolment Policy.